elotroalex/chiens/_texts/translation.md

 - the minutes around me procession
 - like a band of skinny wolves
 - like a flock of lashes
-- like the nodes of a rope ladder of statutes
+- like the nodes of a rope ladder of bylaws
 - indocile subject perfect victim
 - challenge riveted to the front of the pools
 - I do not converse with the gods